 Emergency relief and rehabilitation in the conflict area

-Through projects focusing on education, healthcare and livelihood security, Mission 21 provides particular support for the population in the south-western region of Cameroon, where English is spoken.
+Through projects focusing on education, healthcare and food sovereignty.
+Mission 21 provides particular support for the population in the south-western region of Cameroon, where English is spoken.

-To provide immediate relief in the context of the Anglophone crisis, Mission 21 launched a programme for emergency relief and rehabilitation in 2018.
+To provide immediate relief in the context of the Anglophone crisis, Mission 21 launched a programme for emergency and rehabilitation in 2018.
 In addition to the regular projects, we provide emergency relief and rehabilitation in the Anglophone regions, together with two churches and several non-governmental organizations.

 Cameroon's churches harbour great potential for containing the conflict and providing support to people in distress because they are firmly established and accepted among the population.
 Mission 21's emergency relief and rehabilitation project is utilising this potential to set up and develop a comprehensive and sustainable humanitarian aid programme, in cooperation with international organisations as the UN-OCHA.

 A wide range of courses, training activities and workshops impart knowledge about innovative methods of sustainable cultivation and about computer skills.
 With the skills and knowledge they acquire, participants can sustainably increase their family income and reduce their financial dependency.
 The project activities are currently severely affected by the conflict in the English-speaking part of Cameroon, but activities have not been stopped.

 Mission 21 is convinced that a sound education in theology can help to overcome social tensions of various kinds.
 The focus is on ecumenical openness with the inclusion of local traditions.
 The educational projects help to ensure peaceful discussion of differing values within the country.
 Participants critically examine social issues and questions of faith, and they can play an active part in resolving problems.